 Our objective to link compensation to our long-term success is reinforced by an equity ownership policy applicable to our executives.
 To further align our executives' interests with our stockholders over the long term, this policy restricts selling of company stock by each executive officer until the executive acquires and maintains significant levels of company stock.

-STOCK OWNERSHIP REQUIREMENT Titles indicated in table reflect principal capacity in which the named executive officer served as of December 31, 2016.
 For our named executive officers, the minimum ownership requirements are indicated in the table below.
 Our executives are permitted to satisfy their ownership requirements over time through existing and new equity awards.
-As of December 31, 2016, all of our named executive officers (except for Mr. Ferguson) have satisfied their minimum ownership requirements.
+As of December 31, 2018, all of our named executive officers (except for Mr. Durburg, who became an executive officer on August 17, 2018) have satisfied their minimum ownership requirements.